LS102-summer2023/project-mishikakansal/writing/outline.md

 * Introduction

-     + Motivation
+#Motivation

-1.bridge the gap between the theoritical aspects of NLP in cybersecurity
+1.Bridge the gap between the theoritical aspects of NLP in cybersecurity

-2.practical application of NLP for preventing cyber attacks.
+2.Practical application of NLP for preventing cyber attacks.

-3.develop strategies to address ethical issues when using NLP in cybersecurity.
+3.Develop strategies to address ethical issues when using NLP in cybersecurity.

-     + Current State of the Art
+#Current State of the Art

 The current state of the art in the application of natural language processing (NLP) in cybersecurity is rapidly evolving.
 Here are some examples of recent research and developments:
 1) State of the art research to explain cybersecurity was covered in a survey of current AI applications in cybersecurity.(1)

-     + Goals of the Project
+#Goals of the Project

-1.to identify the most effective NLP techniques for detecting and preventing cyber attacks
+1.To identify the most effective NLP techniques for detecting and preventing cyber attacks

-2.to integrate NLP into existing cyber workflows to help improve breaches and protection
+2.To integrate NLP into existing cyber workflows to help improve breaches and protection

 3.The project is divided into steps which will be considered as goals

-4.provide valuable insights and pratical applications of NLP for cybersecurity professionals
+4.Provide valuable insights and pratical applications of NLP for cybersecurity professionals

 * Related work